SOME OF THE FILMS WE'VE SCORED, music-directed, OR CONTRIBUTED A SUBSTANTIAL AMOUNT OF MUSIC TO:

 ~ Jeff's been written about in Acoustic Guitar Magazine, and one of his songs, "Sally Ann," is the opening track on Natalie Merchant's CD, The House Carpenter's Daughter.
 Merchant and band (including Judy) performed the song on the national television show, Late Night with David Letterman, while touring in support of that release., and the song is included on Merchant's Retrospective album.

-~ We've made 8 albums with The Horse Flies (2 on a major label); 2 with Boy with a Fish; 3 soundtrack albums; and Judy and her father, pianist Dick Hyman, released an album of Judy's waltzes, Late Last Summer, in 2013.
+~ We've made 8 albums with The Horse Flies (2 on a major label); 2 with Boy with a Fish; 3 soundtrack albums; and Judy and her father, jazz pianist Dick Hyman, released an album of Judy's waltzes, Late Last Summer, in 2013.